Merkoba/Meltdown/arguments.md

 ---

-### symbol-emphasize
+### symbol-expand

-The symbol to use for the emphasize prompt
+The symbol to use for the expand prompt

 Default: "!"